mwcm/pitcher/readme.md

 ### Options:
 ```
+The flags (with the exception of force-mono) are laid out in the order which the corresponding operations occured on the original device.

 --st                        - number of semitones to shift pitch by,                 int,    required
 --input-file                - path to input file,                                    string, required
 --output-file               - path to output file,                                   string, required